yegor256/blog/_drafts/why-immutable.md

 String second = request.fetch();
 {% endhighlight %}

-The code works as it is.
+This code works.
 However, everybody has to remember that the first request should be configured before the second one may happen.
-If we decide to remove the first request from the script, we will remove the second and the third line:
+If we decide to remove the first request from the script, we will remove the second and the third line, and won't get any errors from the compiler:

 {% highlight java %}
 Request request = new Request("http://example.com");